mariadb-corporation/MaxScale/Documentation/Reference/Debug-And-Diagnostic-Support.md

 # Logging facility

-MaxScale generates output of its behavior to four distinct logs, error, messages, trace and debug log.
+MariaDB MaxScale generates output of its behavior to four distinct logs, error, messages, trace and debug log.
 Error and message logs are enabled by default but all logs can be dynamically enabled and disabled by using maxadmin utility, debug client interface (telnet) or optionally by using your own application through the client API.

 ## Log contents